Diana of Wales’s favorite London restaurant San Lorenzo closes

 What began as a small joint with nine tables ended up being transformed into an elite restaurant with capacity for 180 people and six private dining rooms.
 Word of mouth worked very well from the days of the Swinging Sixties until the pandemic snatched away part of the collective memory of the British capital.

 Mara passed away in 2012 at the age of 79, but the spirit of the place continued in the hands of her daughter.
 It was even said that the veteran Italian entrepreneur had a special gift for predicting the future.
 On one of the occasions, when she saw madonnaShe told him that she was pregnant.
-The singer had not done the tests that, finally, were positive.
+The singer had not done the tests, which were finally positive.
 In 2000 their son was born Rocco Richie.